Continuous Deployment: Streamlining Your DevOps Workflow

 Here are five crucial Continuous Deployment (CD) best practices:

-1. Automated Testing:
+1. Implement Automated Testing

 • Implement a comprehensive suite of automated tests, including unit, integration, and end-to-end tests.